BALI, INDONESIA TRAVEL GUIDE | TOURIST ATTRACTIONS, BUDGET HOTELS

 When you think that a handful of temples would be considered many enough for the audacity of a certain faith to reverberate across the region, the place has a plethora of temples, counting to 20,000 unique structures as of the last count.

-Yet, looking into the religion, these 20,000 temples littles in comparison to its astoundingly 330 million gods and goddesses combined, all of which classified according to their traits.
+Yet, looking into the religion, these 20,000 temples are little in comparison to its astoundingly 330 million gods and goddesses combined, all of which are classified according to their traits.

-Although for most people, it cannot be helped but be captivated in the prevailing religion of the land—which is essentially Bali’s own spirit—there are other noteworthy elements that make the island worthy of people’s visit.
+Although most people, cannot be helped but be captivated by the prevailing religion of the land—which is essentially Bali’s own spirit—there are other noteworthy elements that make the island worthy of people’s visit.

-Pura Bratan or Pura Ulun Danu Beratan – a major Shaivite water temple on Bali
+Pura Bratan or Pura Ulun Danu Beratan – a major Shaivite water temple in Bali

-But there are also other telling signs of the place rich culture that is visible for many to see.
+But there are also other telling signs of the place’s rich culture that is visible for many to see.